Allowance for tickets purchased as of 1 June 2016

 * Different charges, taxes or fees may apply, depending on the laws of each country.

-* If the operator is not Iberia, check the particular carriage conditions and allowances with the company.
-This service may not be requested on IB5XXX flights.
+* If your operator is not Iberia, check carriage conditions and allowances with the company.